GSA-TTS/identity-handbook/_articles/identity-verification-flow-policy.md

 helper in FlowPolicyHelper with the key of the previous step.
 For example, `stub_up_to(:ssn, idv_session: idv_session)` prepares the session for testing in verify_info_controller_spec, since Ssn is the previous step.

+When you add a new key and controller to FlowPolicy, you may also want to extend FlowPolicyHelper to set up conditions for that controller.

 ## Future Work